-Molly McKaughan, senior officer of Program Results Reporting, leads the Foundation's initiative to produce Program Results on the results and findings of completed projects and national programs, Progress Reports on a selection of active projects and programs, and Grantee Stories on a selection of fellows, scholars, leaders and researchers supported by RWJF.
+Molly McKaughan, senior officer of Program Results Reporting, leads the Foundation's initiative to produce Program Results Reports on the results and findings of completed projects and national programs, Progress Reports on a selection of active projects and programs, and Grantee Stories on a selection of fellows, scholars, leaders and researchers supported by RWJF.
 The reports are available on the RWJF website for researchers, policy-makers, and the public.
-A Program Results describes the problem addressed, RWJF's interest in the problem and funding in the area, the objectives of the program/project, the strategies used, the results or findings, lessons learned from implementing the work, post-grant activities, and a bibliography of publications.
+A Program Results Report describes the problem addressed, RWJF's interest in the problem and funding in the area, the objectives of the program/project, the strategies used, the results or findings from the work, lessons learned from implementation, post-grant activities, and a bibliography of publications.
 Progress Reports provide answers to a series of questions from interviews with the program officer, the project/program director, and others working in the field about the problem, how the project/program is addressing it, what it’s accomplished to date, challenges faced and lessons learned from them, and what the future holds.

-More than 3,100 reports were available as of April 1, 2012.
+More than 3,200 reports were available as of August 1, 2013.
 As McKaughan notes: “Risa Lavizzo-Mourey, our president and CEO, has called this work the historical record of the Foundation, and RWJF is the only foundation engaged in this level of results reporting.”
-As RWJF has started doing retrospectives on its work in various fields—those on tobacco, end-of-life care, and chronic care have been posted to date—the Program Results have proved invaluable to the consultants examining RWJF's work and its outcomes.
+As RWJF has started doing retrospectives on its work in various fields—those on tobacco, end-of-life care, and chronic care have been posted to date—the Program Results Reports have proved invaluable to the consultants examining RWJF's work and its outcomes.

 As a freelance writer and editor, her clients have included RWJF, the Commonwealth Fund, Grantmakers In Health, the Johns Hopkins Hospital, the Conference Board, National Medical Fellowships, the Dorothy Rider Pool Health Care Trust, the Charles Dana Foundation, the Hastings Center, Lehigh Valley Hospital, the Pennsylvania State University College of Medicine, the Peer Review Organization of New Jersey, the RAND Corporation, AT&T, and the Philadelphia Museum of Art.